Overview

 Family systems therapy, often called systemic family therapy or simply family therapy, is an approach to mental health treatment in which whole families engage in treatment together.
 Participants typically examine how their behavior both affects and is affected by the entire family unit.
 They may also be encouraged to assist one another in achieving and maintaining better mental health.

-Family therapy is usually grounded in family systems theory, which was developed by Murray Bowen alongside his work on the nuclear family emotional process.
+Family systems therapy is usually grounded in family systems theory, which was developed by Murray Bowen alongside his work on the nuclear family emotional process.
 This theoretical framework views families as social systems with complex internal dynamics between family members that can have important impacts on psychological development and well-being.
 In this view, many kinds of mental illness can originate or be worsened by dysfunctional relationships within a family.
-Even when that’s not the case, the involvement of relatives and loved ones may be crucial for an individual’s recovery.
+Even when that’s not the case, the involvement of relatives and loved ones may be helpful for an individual’s recovery.

 Family therapy or family systems therapy can be classified into several distinct branches, including:

 • Structural family therapy (SFT)1 emphasizes the role of relationships among family members in creating and reinforcing problems.
-In SFT, the therapist may attempt to identify and disrupt unhealthy dynamics within the family to enable change.
+In SFT, the therapist may attempt to identify and disrupt unhealthy dynamics within the family system to enable change.

 • Intergenerational family therapy (IFT), also known as transgenerational family therapy, examines how unhealthy behavior patterns can develop over multiple generations, looking at the impact of a family’s past on its present.